 This advantageous geographical location that is close to Hanoi, Ho Chi Minh, China, India, Laos, Cambodia, and Thailand, has led the city to rapid and sustainable economic development.

 As one of the leading festival and event destinations and tourist centres in the world, Da Nang was the host for the APEC Economic Leaders’ Week in 2017.
-Since then, Da Nang has earned even more recognition from international companies around the world and has established itself as a brand as the city of festivals and the city of bridges.
+Since then, Da Nang has earned even more recognition from international companies around the world and has established itself as a brand as the most livable city in Vietnam and the city of bridges.

 Named as the “Red Flamboyant City”, Hai Phong is the third largest city in Vietnam, the biggest port in the Northern region of Vietnam, as well as one of the major industrial hubs in the country, making it an excellent place to open a business.

-In 2016, Hai Phong was leading the foreign direct investment in the country with a total investment capital of US$2.8 billion.
+In 2021, Hai Phong was leading the foreign direct investment in the country with a total investment capital of over US$2.8 billion.

 Attributing to its strategic coastal position, the economy in Hai Phong has quickly become a powerhouse with the tremendous amount of import and export activities via its several seaports, and constant improvements to infrastructure.
 The Vietnamese government aims to establish Hai Phong as an international logistics and supply chain gateway, as well as the leading actor of Vietnam’s booming economy.